This page provides answers to some frequently asked questions about Chaos Cosmos.

 In addition, Cosmos assets contain different LODs (or representations), suitable for display in different contexts.
 Each Cosmos integration uses these LODs to provide the best user experience.
 For example:

-- the highest asset LOD will be used in the Host app viewports
+the highest asset LOD will be used for offline rendering

-- the second-highest asset LOD will be used in Chaos Vision - either Medium or Low, depending on the asset
+the medium asset LOD will be used in V-Ray Vision - either Medium or Low, depending on the asset

-- the lowest asset LOD will be used for assets far in the background
+the lowest asset LOD will be used for Host app viewports

 Are materials in Cosmos assets editable?